AlfCraft07/AMDSata/README.md

 Based on RehabMan's SATA-unsupported.kext.

 Note: Create an issue if your controller isn't supported.
-It'll be very pleasant for me, and I'll add you controller right away!
+It'll be very pleasant for me, and I'll add your controller right away!